Rich & Creamy Classic Vegan Cheesecake (EASY! No Tofu, No Cashews!)

 Instructions

-- Prep: Line a 8 or 9-inch springform pan with parchment paper.
-Grease the edges of the pan with a bit of cooking or coconut oil as well.
+- Prep: Line an 8 or 9-inch springform pan with parchment paper.
+Grease the edges of the pan with a bit of cooking or coconut oil as well, and line with parchment paper.
+Preheat the oven to 400F.

 - Make the cheesecake filling: In a large food processor, stand mixer with whisk attachment, or large bowl with hand mixer, cream together the cream cheese and dairy free yogurt until smooth.
-Add in the sugar, dairy free milk, vanilla, and arrowroot.
+Add in the sugar, dairy free milk, vanilla, and cornstarch.
 Cream together again until smooth.
 Pour the cheesecake filling into the springform pan, and smooth the top.
+Place the cheesecake pan onto a baking sheet (SEPARATE from the baking sheet used for the water bath- this cheesecake baking sheet just helps to transport the cheesecake to and from the oven).

 - Create the water bath: Be ready to move to the next step immediately after finishing this step.
 Make sure that you boil the 3-4 cups water prior to pouring the water into the pan.
 Pour the boiling water into the pan.

 - Chill the cheesecake: Remove the cheesecake from the oven and allow the cheesecake to cool at room temperature for 15 minutes.
-Then place the cheesecake into the fridge to chill for 4 hours.
+Then cover and place the cheesecake into the fridge to chill for 4 hours, or overnight.

 - Serve and enjoy!
 When ready to serve, top with fresh berries, cherries, or jam, and enjoy!
 Store any leftover cheesecake in an airtight container and in the fridge for up to 4 days.